 - Artifact Title: While the entire cast is seasoned mages, they barely fit the "Magical Girl" archetype aside from Caro.
-Teana is a gunslinger, Subaru is a Hollywood Cyborg, Nanoha and Fate are 20-ish military combat instructor and career officer, Erio is a token male, and "Lyrical" has not been seen since episode one of season one.
+Teana is a gunslinger, Subaru is a Hollywood Cyborg, Nanoha and Fate are 20-ish military combat instructor and career officer, Erio is a token male, and "Lyrical" has not been seen since episode one of season two.

 - Beam-O-War: The only times in the franchise where it's played straight is Nanoha's "fight" against Dieci, Caro & Friedrich vs. Lutecia & two Jiraiou, and Voltaire vs. Hakuten'ou.

 - Beam Spam: Played with.
 The anime and manga warn that dismissing battle strategy in favor of zerging enemies puts an unhealthy strain on the body.
 Foreshadowing as Nanoha's Blaster mode damages her linker core so badly she's recovering years later.